PabloPiaggi/running_gromacs/04_plumed/README.md

 There are three patching modes, runtime, shared and static.
 The preferred one is runtime since it allows to change PLUMED's version simply by changing an environment variable.
 In many clusters it is not straightforward to make the runtime patching mode work.
-Fortunately it seems to work properly on tiger (traverse? della?)
+Fortunately it seems to work properly on tiger and traverse (della?)

 ## Running Gromacs and PLUMED